medvedevgroup/UST/README.md

 # UST

-UST is a bioinformatics tool for constructing maximal string set representation from sequencing data.
+UST is a bioinformatics tool for constructing minimum weight string set representation from sets of k-mers.

 ## Usage